PennyLaneAI/qml/glossary/quantum_feature_map.rst

 Quantum Feature Map
 ===================

-In classical machine learning, many methods rely on re-expressing data in a different space that may be easier to work with, or has some convenient properties.
+Many classical machine learning methods re-express their input data in a different space to make it easier to work with, or because the new space may have some convenient properties.
 A common example is `support vector machines
 <https://en.wikipedia.org/wiki/Support_vector_machine>`_, which classify data
 using a linear hyperplane.
-A linear hyperplane is fantastic when the data is already linearly separable in the original space, however this is unlikely to be true for many data sets.
-To work around this it may be possible to transform the data into a new space where it is linear, by way of a *feature map*.
+A linear hyperplane works well when the data is already linearly separable in the original space, however this is unlikely to be true for many data sets.
+To work around this it may be possible to transform the data into a new space where it is linear by way of a *feature map*.

 More formally, let :math:`\cal{X}` be a set of input data.
-A feature map :math:`\phi` is a function that acts as :math:`\phi : \cal{X} \rightarrow \cal{F}` where :math:`\cal{F}` is the *feature space*.
-The outputs of the map on the individual data points, :math:`\phi(x)` for all :math:`x \in \cal{X}`, are called *feature vectors*.
+A feature map :math:`\phi` is a function that acts as :math:`\phi : \cal{X} \rightarrow
+\cal{F}` where :math:`\cal{F}` is the feature space.
+The outputs of the map on the individual data points, :math:`\phi(x)` for all :math:`x \in \cal{X}`, are called feature vectors.

 .. figure:: ../_static/concepts/feature_map_svm.svg
     :align: center